wpmartin/dremio-local-agentic-ai-workshop/README.md

 ## Creating the data pipeline

-Now that the dataasets are all tables you generate Iceberg tables in the data catalog.
+With all the datasets formated as tables you can now generate Iceberg views in the data catalog.
 Go to the SQL editor and run the SQL code found in the file `create_all_views.sql`.
 This will establish a medallion style data structure within your data catalog, saving the outputs as views:
 - **bronze**: raw, 1-to-1 views of the Sample tables
 - **silver**: cleaned and formatted views of the two NYC datasets.
-- **gold**: an enirched view of the NYC taxi trips dataset created by joining the NYC weather dataset.
+- **gold**: an enriched view of the NYC taxi trips dataset created by joining the NYC weather dataset.

 # Installing the Dremio MCP Server
 To grant our Agentic AI access to Dremio we will be using the offical Dremio Model Context Protocol (MCP) server.
 The MCP server will run locally on your machine that also runs the LLM frontend.
 For this workshop you will be using Claude Desktop as the LLM frontend and LLM model.